basiccontainers/basiccontainers.github.io/webapps/continuousDeployment.md

 - Once the workflow is complete open the application URL(can be found in the AppService overview in the portal)

+## Conculsion
+We were able to configure a continuous build and deployment pipeline via Azure Webapps default wizard

 ## Reference